-Ahmed Azough, a professor-researcher at ESILV, shared a significant contribution to medical education research.
+Ahmed Azough, a professor-researcher at ESILV, co-directed a significant contribution to medical education research.
 Entitled “Virtual Reality in Medical Education: Effectiveness of the Immersive Virtual Anatomy Laboratory (IVAL) Compared to Traditional Learning Approaches,” this study was published in the Elsevier journal “Displays”.
 It aims to examine the impact of immersive virtual reality tools in enhancing anatomy education.

 This study was conducted by PhD students Mohammed K. and Fatima-Ezzahra Boubakri under the supervision of Fatima Zahra Kaghat from ESILV.